 * To donate money from our productions to charity

-Over the past 43 years, we have endeavoured to uphold these aims; we are proud to have presented good quality drama in its various forms for the community and, alongside this, we have given £34,000 to numerous charities – local, national and international.
+Since we started, we have endeavoured to uphold these aims; we are proud to have presented good quality drama in its various forms for the community and, alongside this, we have given over £35,000 to numerous charities – local, national and international.

-During the past four decades, we can fondly look back on having presented 71 Three Act plays, 50 One Act plays, 7 Musicals, 3 Music Halls, 5 Pantomimes, as well as enjoying more informal presentations and theatre workshops within the club.
+During the past four decades, we can fondly look back on having presented over 70 Three Act plays, 50 One Act plays, 7 Musicals, 3 Music Halls, 5 Pantomimes, as well as enjoying more informal presentations and theatre workshops within the club.

 Our high standard of drama has been recognised over the years and we have won an excellent array of awards, including six prestigious “Rose Bowl” awards and the National Operatic and Dramatic Association (NODA) (South West) award for Best Production 2015.